FelixOnline/v2/content/articles/2017-6-9-keeping-track-of-imperials-cross-country--athletics-club.md

 In the women’s 800m, women’s captain Alex Mundell ran extremely well to finish 3rd in 2:24.16.

 Next was the turn of the spectators’ favourite – the steeplechase.
-This event involves hurdling five large barriers \(91.4cm for men\) per lap over two or three km, with water jumps to contend with each lap too.
+This event involves hurdling five large barriers (91.4cm for men) per lap over two or three km, with water jumps to contend with each lap too.
 A crowd typically gather around the water jump, with plenty of splashes and tumbles occurring during each race.
 Representing Imperial in the men’s race was Duncan Ingram, who went on to finish in 12:31.00 after a surge in pace on the penultimate lap to ensure he was not lapped by the eventual winner!

-Over in the field events, Athletics Captain Raul Rinken came 2nd in the shot put, throwing 10.47m, while James Davis reached 7.70m and multi\-eventer Ingram threw 5.86m.
+Over in the field events, Athletics Captain Raul Rinken came 2nd in the shot put, throwing 10.47m, while James Davis reached 7.70m and multi-eventer Ingram threw 5.86m.
 Davis and Ingram also competed in the javelin, with throws of 26.81m and 20.04m respectively.
 Davis also entered the discus, throwing 17.69m, while Rinken won the event by over 7m with a huge throw of 36.38m.

 In the women’s events Liv Papaioannou came 5th in shot put with 7.21m, ahead of Mundell with 5.79m.
 Both Papaioannou and Mundell also threw the javelin along with Meuriot, with Papaioannou finishing 3rd with 23.91m, ahead of Mundell’s 15.88m, and Meuriot’s 8.50m.
 Meuriot’s final event was the discus, in which she threw 9.45m.